yasenstar/info_zone/Buidling_the_Data_Warehouse.md

 > Thanks William H. Inmon's good book

-# 01 Evolution of Decision Support Systems
+# 01 Evolution of Decision Support Systems:

 # 02 The Data Warehouse Environment

 # 03 The Data Warehouse and Design

+* There are 2 major components to building a data warehouse:
+  1. the design of the interface from operational systems
+  2. the design of the data warehouse itself

+* The requirements for the data warehouse CANNOT be known until it is **partially populated and in use**, and design apporaches that have worked in the past will not necessarily suffice in subsequent data warehouse.

 # 04 Granularity in the Data Warehouse